-Take a look at the list of the largest yachts on the water which gives owners the bragging rights of having one of the world’s largest boats.
-Super yachts are privately owned vessels that have professional crews and are found in the greatest abundance in the Mediterranean, Caribbean and the Middle East.
-The world’s super yachts are some of the biggest and most expensive toys of the super rich, floating palaces with unique features that can carry price tags into the hundreds of millions.
+Take a look at the list of the largest yachts on the water, which gives owners the bragging rights of having one of the world’s largest boats.
+Superyachts are privately owned vessels with professional crews and are found in the greatest abundance in the Mediterranean, Caribbean, and the Middle East.
+The world’s superyachts are some of the biggest and most expensive toys of the super-rich, floating palaces with unique features that can carry price tags into the hundreds of millions.

 Here we take a look at the top 10 yachts in the world in 2012.

 The Serene is a 134-meter motor yacht, which was launched in 2011 by Fincantieri Yachts.
 The elegant vessel’s exterior design and engineering are the work of Espen Oeino.
 The yacht features interior styling by Reymond Langton Design.
-Work began on the yacht in 2007, and it is believed to be one of the most technically advanced super yachts ever constructed.
-The Espen Oeino designed exterior has seven decks and has a generous beam of 18.5 metres.
-She features two helicopter landing platforms, storage for a large submarine and a huge internal sea water pool, which can be adapted to be used for tender docking.
+Work began on the yacht in 2007, and it is believed to be one of the most technically advanced superyachts ever constructed.
+The Espen Oeino designed exterior has seven decks and has a generous beam of 18.5 meters.
+She features two helicopter landing platforms, storage for a large submarine, and a huge internal seawater pool, adapted to be used for tender docking.

 Al Salamah offers accommodation for up to 40 guests.
 She is also capable of carrying up to 96 crewmembers onboard to ensure a relaxed luxury yacht experience.

-El Horriya (formerly Mahroussa) is a 145.72m (478’1″ft) motor yacht, custom built in 1865 by Samuda Bros. in London (United Kingdom).
+El Horriya (formerly Mahroussa) is a 145.72m (478’1″ ft) motor yacht, custom built-in 1865 by Samuda Bros. in London (United Kingdom).
 This luxury vessel’s sophisticated exterior design and engineering are the work of Sir Oliver Lang.
-Her exterior is styled by the Sir Oliver Lang team who are also responsible for the entire engineering package.
+Her exterior is styled by the Sir Oliver Lang team, who are also responsible for the entire engineering package.
 She was last refitted in 1987.
-This superyacht is capable of 16.00 knots flat out, with a cruising speed of 13.00 knots and is capable of carrying up to 160 crew onboard to ensure a relaxed luxury yacht experience.
+This superyacht is capable of 16.00 knots flat out, with a cruising speed of 13.00 knots, and can carry up to 160 crew onboard to ensure a relaxed luxury yacht experience.

-At the start of her construction Topaz was forecast to be the fourth largest yacht in the world measuring an unconfirmed 147m (482’3’’ft).
-Now, having only just left her floating shed at the Lurssen facilities in Bremen, Germany, she is ready to seize the title and undergo the final phases of construction.
+At the start of her construction Topaz was forecast to be the fourth largest yacht in the world, measuring an unconfirmed 147m (482’3’’ft).
+Now, having only just left her floating shed at the Lurssen facilities in Bremen, Germany, she is ready to seize the title and undergo the final construction phases.
 Like all major superyacht new-builds, Topaz is shrouded in mystery.
-All we know about this ethereal sea giant is that her vast size is reported to be between 144m to 147m alongside her position as the second largest yacht ever to be launched by the revered German shipyard after the 155m Al Said.
+All we know about this ethereal sea giant is that her vast size is reported to be between 144m to 147m alongside her position as the second-largest yacht ever to be launched by the revered German shipyard after the 155m Al Said.

-Prince Abdulaziz is a 147m (482’3″ft) motor yacht, custom built in 1984 by Helsingor Vaerft in Helsingor (Denmark).
+Prince Abdulaziz is a 147m (482’3″ft) motor yacht, custom built-in 1984 by Helsingor Vaerft in Helsingor (Denmark).
 This luxury vessel’s sophisticated exterior design and engineering are the work of Maierform Maritime Technology.
 The yacht’s interior has been designed by David Hicks and has exterior styling by Maierform Maritime Technology.
 She was last refitted in 2005.
-Prince Abdulaziz has a steel hull and superstructure with a beam of 18.30m (60’0″ft) and a 4.88m (16’0″ft) draft.
-This custom yacht is equipped with an ultra-modern stabilization system, which reduces roll motion effect and results in a smoother more enjoyable cruising experience.
-It is capable of 22.00 knots flat out, with a cruising speed of 182.00 knots from her NaN-litre fuel tanks and offers accommodation for up to 64 guests.
+Prince Abdulaziz has a steel hull and superstructure with a beam of 18.30m (60’0″ ft) and a 4.88m (16’0″ ft) draft.
+This custom yacht is equipped with an ultra-modern stabilization system, which reduces the roll motion effect and results in a smoother, more enjoyable cruising experience.
+It is capable of 22.00 knots flat out, with a cruising speed of 182.00 knots from her NaN-litre fuel tanks, and offers up to 64 guests.
 She is also capable of carrying up to 65 crew onboard to ensure a relaxed luxury yacht experience.

-Launched in 2006 by Platinum Yachts, Dubai is the world’s second largest private yacht, measuring 162 metres.
+Launched in 2006 by Platinum Yachts, Dubai is the world’s second-largest private yacht, measuring 162 metres.
 The elegant lines of her steel hull and aluminum superstructure – the work of renowned designer Andrew Winch, disguise Dubai’s incredible size.
 Her stunning interior was designed by Platinum Yachts.
 Dubai’s luxurious interior design blends bold colors with fine fabrics and intricately detailed handmade mosaics.
 A spectacular staircase creates Dubai’s showpiece.
-Bathed in natural light from the top deck, this dramatic circular staircase features glass steps, which change colour.
-Dubai’s spacious decks offer a split-level owner’s deck; a large social area including the main lounge with its centerpiece red sofa; numerous VIP and guest suites, and a crew area to accommodate 115 people including crew and guest staff.
-With seven decks, Dubai has a wealth of sunbathing areas; a striking mosaic swimming pool and several Jacuzzis.
-She can accommodate a helicopter of up to 9.5 tons and can carry two 10-metre long tenders.
-Dubai has a displacement of 9,150 tons, yet can reach an impressive 26 knots at maximum speed.
-She has exceptional worldwide capability with a range of 8,500 miles at 25 knots, powered by four MTU diesel engines.
+Bathed in natural light from the top deck, this dramatic circular staircase features glass steps, changing color.
+Dubai’s spacious decks offer a split-level owner’s deck, a large social area including the main lounge with its centerpiece red sofa, numerous VIP and guest suites, and a crew area to accommodate 115 people, including crew and guest staff.
+With seven decks, Dubai has a wealth of sunbathing areas, a striking mosaic swimming pool, and several Jacuzzis.
+She can accommodate a helicopter of up to 9.5 tons and can carry two 10-meter long tenders.
+Dubai has a displacement of 9,150 tons yet can reach an impressive 26 knots at maximum speed.
+She has the exceptional worldwide capability with a range of 8,500 miles at 25 knots, powered by four MTU diesel engines.

 Honorable Mention –